-◆ RABIT People, Process, & Priorities
+RABIT People, Process, & Priorities

-A RABIT team is composed of a cross-functio- nal group of knowledgeable, experienced company employees who learn, understand, and implement the process.
-It is always an "inhouse" activity.
+A RABIT team is composed of a cross-functional group of knowledgeable, experienced company employees who learn, understand, and implement the process.
+It is always an "in-house" activity.
 Their efforts can target a single functional area or work group.
-Working under the guidance of a Pinnacle Strategies consultant acting as a facilitator, the team implements and sustains the processes.
+Working under the guidance of a facilitator, the team implements and sustains the processes.